 Duration: 6 weeks

 Instructor(s): Shirin Towfiq

 Students will receive a materials list after registration.
-A workshop box with all course materials for this course also may be purchased and shipped to them for an additional fee.
+Students also may purchase a workshop box containing all course materials for an additional fee (plus shipping).

 Textbooks for this course: